-Bits Name Function [31:24] address_match Returns the value of this tie-off.
+Bits Name Function

+[31:24] address_match Returns the value of this tie-off.
 This is the comparison value for address bits [31:24] to determine the chip that is selected.

 [23:16] address_mask Returns the value of this tie-off.
 This is the mask for address bits[31:24] to determine the chip that must be selected.
 A logic 1 indicates the bit is used for comparison.

-[15:13] burst_align When you configure the controller to perform synchronous transfers ^a , these bits determine whether memory bursts are split on memory burst boundaries: b000 = bursts can cross any address boundary b001 = burst split on memory burst boundary, that is, 32 beats for continuous b010 = burst split on 64 beat boundary b011 = burst split on 128 beat boundary b100 = burst split on 256 beat boundary b101-b111 = reserved.
+[15:13] burst_align When you configure the SMC to perform synchronous transfers ^a , these bits control if memory bursts are split on memory burst boundaries:

+b000 = bursts can cross any address boundary

+b001 = burst split on memory burst boundary, that is, 32 beats for continuous

+b010 = burst split on 64 beat boundary

+b011 = burst split on 128 beat boundary

+b100 = burst split on 256 beat boundary

+b101-b111 = reserved.

 For a NAND memory interface these bits are reserved.
-[12] bls This bit affects the assertion of the byte-lane strobe outputs: 0 = bls timing equals chip select timing.
-This is the default setting.
-1 = bls timing equals we_n timing.
-This setting is used for 8-bit memories that have no bls inputs.
-In this case, the bls_n output of the memory controller is connected to the we_n memory input.
-For a NAND memory interface this bit is reserved.
-[11] adv The memory uses the address advance signal, adv_n , when set.
-For a NAND memory interface this bit is reserved.